-From Humbug Mountain to the Oregon-California border, Pacific halibut fishing is open seven days per week until the quota is reached or Oct.
+From Humbug Mountain to the Oregon-California border, Pacific halibut fishing is open seven days per week through Oct.
 31.

-The ocean outside of the 30-fathom curve (defined by coordinates) is closed to bottom fishing through Sept.
-30. The marine fish daily bag limit is seven fish, including one cabezon during the cabezon season from July 1 until the quota is reached.
+The marine fish daily bag limit is seven fish, only one of which may be a cabezon while cabezon is open.
 There are separate daily limits for lingcod (two) and flatfish other than Pacific halibut (25).

 Remember: yelloweye rockfish and canary rockfish may not be retained.

 During the fall and winter months, low tide series are in the evening so harvesters should plan ahead.
 Razor clam harvesters should pay close attention to the surf forecasts and be on the beach one to two hours before low tide.
 If the forecast calls for combined seas over 8 or 10 feet, razor clamming can be very difficult because the clams tend to show much less in those conditions.

-Beginning in mid-September, the low tides shift to the evenings.
+Low tides are now in the evenings.
 Low tides as high as +1.0 to +2.0 feet can still allow clamming opportunities, especially for purple varnish clams that can sometimes be found when the tide is as high as +4.0 feet.
 Sport clammers should be able to collect daily limits of cockles, gaper clams and butter clams from the popular sites in Tillamook Bay, Netarts Bay, Siletz Bay, Yaquina Bay, Alsea Bay, Coos Bay and several other locations along the coast.

-Recreational shellfish safety status as of Aug.
-29:
+Recreational shellfish safety status, as of Oct.
+28:

-Razor clams are closed from the Oregon/California border north to Heceta Head (north of Florence) due to elevated levels of domoic acid.
+Razor clams remain closed from the Oregon/California border north to Heceta Head (north of Florence) due to elevated levels of domoic acid.
 The closure includes razor clams on all beaches, rocks, jetties, and at the entrance to bays in this section of the Oregon Coast.
 Opportunities to collect razor clams are still available along Oregon beaches north of Heceta Head.